MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/public-folders/cannot-finalize-migration-batch.md

 ## Cause

 To be able to finalize the migration, a check is made to ensure that all public folder migration requests have been successfully synchronized recently.
-If there is any problem preventing a migration job from completing the synchronization, it will cause a huge delay during the completion of the migration job, and may prevent the batch migration from being completed.
+If there is any problem preventing the migration requests from completing the synchronization, it will cause a huge delay during the completion of the batch migration, and may prevent the batch migration from being completed.
 In this situation, the check will fail and return an error.

 ## Resolution